Daninet/mtxt/README.md

 ```
 - Adds metadata (e.g., `title`, `author`, `copyright`, `trackname`, custom types).
 - Value extends from the type to the end of the line (or until inline comment).
-- Channel is optional, if not specified it takes the channel from the previous `ch` command.
+- Channel is optional, if not specified it inherits the channel from the previous `ch` command.
 - Time is optional, defaults to 0.0.
 - See [Standard Meta Types](#standard-meta-types) for a list of standard types.
-- Newline characters in <value> need to be escaped to not break the syntax
+- Newline characters in <value> need to be escaped to avoid breaking the syntax.

 #### Standard Meta Types